Karri-Narendra-Reddy/File-Protection/README.md

 # File-Protection
 Protect Your files or folder without using any type of 3rd party softwares

-steps:\n
+>steps:
-1.Select a folder and go in.
+>1.Select a folder and go in.
 2.Right click on mouse, You displayed with a dialog box.
 3.Select "Text Document" option.
 4.Copy Paste the above code and save it as "FolderLock.txt".